-Windows 10 was released last summer and there have been some big updates since.
-Some people have found that after upgrading from an older version of Windows to 10, or after installing one of 10’s big updates, there are power issues, such as the computer not entering sleep mode or problems after waking from sleep mode.
+Windows 10 updates have been coming at a rate of two a year, one around April and one around October.
+Some people have found that after installing one of 10’s big updates, there are power issues, such as the computer not entering sleep mode or problems after waking from sleep mode.
 What can you do?

 (Note: All the advice here applies to Windows 7 and 8 too.
 The menus might be different, but the solution is basically the same.)